plumvillage/newsletter/src/2023/en/articles/sr-the-nghiem--a-true-teacher.md

 As I began to step over the tray, Thay’s quick, sharp upward glance caught me mid-step, and I froze.
 I saw Thay’s stern gaze quickly widen as he recognized who the errant disciple was: me in all my ignorance.
 Instantly his eyes softened, and with a kind, upward nod of affirmation, he said softly, “Ah, go ahead, my child.”

-Once again, like so many other times, Thay met my gauche ignorance with understanding, and responded in kindness.
+Once again, like so many other times, Thay met my gauche ignorance with understanding, and responded with kindness.
 That day, I certainly learned a lesson in Fine Manners.
 But the greater lesson by far was Thay’s graciousness, and the example of magnanimity born from understanding.
 This magnanimity of spirit is something that has always touched me about Thay, and is something I continue to aspire to develop in my own practice.

 ## Guidance